 Taco Bell’s limited-run Nacho Crunch Grilled Stuft Burrito was introduced in 2005 and lasted only a year.
 It consisted of two portions of beef or chicken, nacho cheese, beans, green onions, tomatoes, sour cream, and crunchy red tortilla chip strips.
 If you’re like me, you don’t remember the burrito itself, but instead recall this hilarious advertisement for the item starring Dave the “fun guy.”

-Only just introduced in January 2018, Taco Bell’s Nacho Fries with their zesty seasoning and cup of warm nacho cheese goo for dipping were taken away all too quickly—but, in a move very much modeled on the McRib, they returned this past January.
+Only just introduced in January 2018, Taco Bell’s Nacho Fries with their zesty seasoning and cup of warm nacho goo for dipping were taken away all too quickly—but, in a move very much modeled on the McRib, they returned in January 2019!
 Then they were gone again, then came back in June—and (shocker) were whisked away once more.
+Talk about playing with our emotions.
 The cycle shall certainly repeat, but only time will tell exactly when.
+(Update: Now that all potato items are gone from the menu, we may be wrong about the fries…but we’ll hold out hope; like nacho cheese, it springs eternal.)

 Perhaps one of the most controversial Taco Bell cancellations was Verde Sauce.
 Its delicious absence remains a touchy subject to many people and even Taco Bell has admitted to missing it.
 “It honestly surprised me when Verde Sauce was removed from the menu,” Quinn said.
 “It wasn’t the most popular, but it definitely had a following.”
-The sauce was pulled from the menu in 2016, but actually remains available for purchase on Amazon and at Walmart.
-For some, it must lack authenticity (or at least novelty), as individual packets of the sauce still run for $15 to $25 online.
+The sauce was pulled from the menu in 2016, but actually remains available for purchase on Amazon and (sometimes) at Walmart.
+For some, it must lack authenticity (or at least novelty), as individual packets of the sauce still run for multiple dollars on eBay.
+Fingers crossed you’ll be in one of the lucky regional markets that see green sauce return to the menu in November!

 The beloved Bell Beefer was available for about two decades into the mid-’90s.
 Often regarded as Taco Bell’s effort to break into the hamburger chain market, the sandwich was essentially just a sloppy Joe covered in taco toppings.
 Served on a bun, the Bell Beefer boasted taco meat, lettuce, diced onions, and Taco Bell’s mild sauce.
 A “Supreme” version of the burger was also available, adding diced tomatoes and their three-cheese blend.
 Despite the item’s popularity decreasing in the ‘80s, the Bell Beefer still has a fanbase requesting its return—however, Quinn believes it doesn’t belong on the menu.
 “It just seems wrong,” he said.